RadicalZephyr/radicalzephyr.github.io/content/posts/2014-10-07-dot-dot-dot-and-this-is-why-master-should-be-stable.md

 +++
 layout = "post"
-title = "... and this is why master should be stable" comments = "true" categories = ["Programming", "Rant", "Troubleshooting"]
+title = "...and this is why master should be stable" comments = "true" categories = ["Programming", "Rant", "Troubleshooting"]
 +++